Books with Wheels

 What if I do not have a library card?

-All materials, excluding “Stories to Go” kits, may be returned in the drive-thru book drop 24 hours a day, 7 days a week.
-To pick up materials at the book drop, please call the library at least 20 minutes ahead.
+All materials, excluding “Stories to Go” kits, Library of Things items, and technology items, may be returned in the drive-thru book drop 24 hours a day, 7 days a week.

 Exhibit spaces can be reserved by local artists and organizations.
 More info